wkumari/draft-vandergaast-edns-client-subnet/README.md

    Recursive Resolver:  A nameserver that is responsible for resolving
-      domain names for clients by following the domain's delegation chain, starting at the root.
+      domain names for clients by following the domain's delegation chain.
 Recursive Resolvers frequently use caches to be able to respond to client queries quickly.
 Described in [RFC1035] chapter 7.

    Intermediate Nameserver:  Any nameserver (possibly a Recursive
       Resolver) in between the Stub Resolver and the Authoritative Nameserver.

-   Third-party Resolvers:  Recursive Resolvers provided by parties that
+   Centralized Resolvers:  Recursive Resolvers that serve a
-      are not Internet Service Providers (ISPs).
-These services are often offered as substitutes for ISP-run nameservers.
+      topologically diverse network address space.

-   Optimized reply:  A reply from a nameserver that is optimized for the
+   Optimized Reply:  A reply from a nameserver that is optimized for the
       node that sent the request, normally based on performance (i.e. lowest latency, least number of hops, topological distance, ...).

-   Topologically close:  Refers to two hosts being close in terms of
+   Topologically Close:  Refers to two hosts being close in terms of
       number of hops or time it takes for a packet to travel from one host to the other.
-The concept of topological distance is only loosely related to the concept of geographical distance: two geographically close hosts can still be very distant from a topological perspective.
+The concept of topological distance is only loosely related to the concept of geographical distance: two geographically close hosts can still be very distant from a topological perspective, and two geographically distant hosts can be quite close on the network.

-Contavalli, et al.       Expires April 25, 2015                 [Page 4]

-Internet-Draft        Client Subnet in DNS Requests         October 2014

 4. Overview